jamesdew12/Tray/README.md

 ``git clone https://github.com/jamesdew12/Tray.git``

-Then your going to want to move into the file so cd in the tray file.
+Then you're going to want to move into the file so cd in the tray file.

 ``cd Tray``